QuantEcon/python_lecture_sandpit/source/rst/black_litterman.rst

 mean-variance portfolio choice model in ways designed to make its recommendations more plausible

-As we mentioned above, the two approaches build on a common hunch -- that because it is much easier statistically to estimate covariances of excess returns than it is to estimate their means, it makes sense to contemplated the consequences of adjusting investors' subjective beliefs
+As we mentioned above, the two approaches build on a common and widespread hunch -- that because it is much easier statistically to estimate covariances of excess returns than it is to estimate their means, it makes sense to contemplated the consequences of adjusting investors' subjective beliefs